 - 1. Connect the DB-9 end of the Serial Interface DTE (RS-232 Shielded Console) crossover cable to the console's serial port.
-Refer to Appendix B, Figure B-4 for a diagram of this cable. - 2.
-Connect the RJ-48C end of the DTE crossover cable to the STDX Serial Management Port on the Packet Processor.
+See Appendix B, Figure B-4 for a diagram of this cable. - 2.
+Connect the RJ-48C end of the DTE crossover cable to the STDX Serial Management Port on the PP.